Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Are there any other ways to make an empty loop body stand out besides putting the null statement on a line by itself? [p.
-117]
+Q: Are there any other ways to make an empty loop body stand out besides putting the null statement on a line by itself?

 </div>
 <!-- END: div -->